-Master of Arts (M.A.) in Teaching Online
+Master of Arts in Teaching (MAT) Online

 Our convenient online Master of Arts in Teaching (MAT) degree is designed for adult students who want to change careers and become licensed elementary education, secondary science education, or exceptional needs K-12 teachers.

 You must have already earned a bachelor's degree to be eligible for admission to this program, although your degree does not have to be in education.

 Because all courses are delivered online, you can complete your assignments and coursework at times that best fit your schedule.

 Depending on your career goals, you can choose:

 - The 36-credit program to earn a Master of Arts in Teaching degree

 - The licensure-only track with 18-24 hours of classes

 Either of these two tracks can be finished in 18 to 24 months.
 You can continue working full-time and take classes part-time until you begin your required teaching internship during your last semester.

 - If you want to teach in an elementary school setting, we will evaluate your admission application and academic transcripts to determine whether you have broad knowledge in content areas like mathematics, science, technology, engineering, English, or the humanities.